 In Hander Lara: Nothing is abstract anymore, the artist draws inspiration from the interior staircases of the Bauhaus, a cultural icon and pioneering center of art pedagogy.
 Seeking to blur the boundaries between art and life, Lara uses paint as his medium with nods to abstraction within a specific historicized context.
 Reflecting on the contemporary connection between abstraction and immediate reality, he observes how art processes have shifted towards a commitment to the contextual and experiential.
 Lara chooses the Bauhaus stairs as a motif, transitioning from the figurative to the abstract, from the evident to the suggested, and from the lived to the anecdotal, bridging past and present.

-ARTIST TALK: HANDER LARA AT PAN AMERICAN ART PROJECT(March 8, 2024)
+ARTIST TALK: HANDER LARA AT PAN AMERICAN ART PROJECTS (March 8, 2024)

 Nothing is Abstract Anymore — Or is it?